-Assessment is based on student participation in class discussions, both oral and online (both on Blackboard and the course blog), and assigned work.
+Assessment is based on student participation in class discussions, both oral and online (both on Piazza and the course blog), assigned work and quizzes.
 Collaboration is encouraged, but written course contributions must be personal and original.
 Written assignments are to be posted on the course blog, and will be open to comments from the rest of the class.
 There are no exams.